zydou/arti/web/docs/contributing/contributing.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Getting started

+You might want to begin by looking around the [codebase](https://gitlab.torproject.org/tpo/core/arti/), or getting to know our [architecture](/contributing/for-developers/architecture).

+- More tests would always be great.
+You can look at the [coverage reports](https://tpo.pages.torproject.net/core/arti/coverage/) to find out what parts need the more love.
+- Parsing more Tor document types would be neat.
+- More documentation examples would be great.
+- Improvements or bugfixes to the existing code would be great.
+- Improving the look and feel of the documentation would also rock.

+We make notes throughout the document in comments with strings like "FIXME" or "TODO".

+When we have TODOs that we want to fix prior to the release of a particular feature or milestone, we define a special TODO format.
+Right now, we have "TODO HS" (or "TODO hs") for things we intend to fix before we release support for Tor Hidden Services (.onion services).

+If you want to make a temporary change that should not to be merged, mark it with <code>XX&#88;X</code>.
+This will be spotted by the CI, preventing a mistaken merge.

+We have provided a list of features that we wish other crates had in a file called [`WANT_FROM_OTHER_CRATES`](https://gitlab.torproject.org/tpo/core/arti/-/blob/main/WANT_FROM_OTHER_CRATES), so that you can find a place to contribute even if you don't want to write new code.

+Finally, check out [the bugtracker](https://gitlab.torproject.org/tpo/core/arti/-/issues).
+There are some tickets there labeled as ["First Contribution"](https://gitlab.torproject.org/tpo/core/arti/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=First%20Contribution).
+That label means that we think they might be a good place to start out.

 ## Setting up your Development Environment

 The following section is **not** an exhaustive guide, and only covers common setup and development tasks.